About The Brilliant Club

 “By building a movement to mobilise the postgraduate community and engage them with challenging schools, The Brilliant Club is already improving access to top universities.
 More than this, they are taking real steps towards a cultural shift in this country’s educational system that helps address educational disadvantage by bridging the gap between school and university.”

-CEO, Teach First
+Founder, Teach First

 We partnered with 408 schools